mupezzuol/spring-microservice-loja/README.md

 # Microservices with Spring Boot - Store :white_check_mark:

-Microservices with Spring and best of all with _`MIT license`_:heart_eyes:, so that we can use these projects as a study or as a basis for new projects, even sharing new ideas.
+Microservices with Spring and best of all with _`MIT license`_:heart_eyes:, so that we can use these projects as a study or as a basis for new projects, even sharing new ideas:bulb:.
 Feel free to contribute to these projects right here.:hearts:

 ## Index :pushpin:
 - [About the project](#about)